|Type of tour:||Self-guided|

 Each day's route covers between 20-35 miles (35-60 kilometers), which translates into around 5 hours of leisurely cycling each day.
 The majority of the riding is along quiet, virtually traffic-free roads and mostly gently undulating terrain with a few challenging climbs scattered among the days.

 There will be easier and harder options included on each route, enabling you to select according to your level of cycling ability.
 Although none of the routes are difficult, they all contain occasional, moderate climbs so you do need to be reasonably fit and healthy to be able to complete them comfortably.
 Approximately 95% of the tour is on quiet roads and 5% on roads shared with traffic.
-This tour is ideal for cyclists in average physical condition.

 You will also be given extremely detailed maps and notes, as well as an introductory talk each day, so that you can easily follow and enjoy the routes.
 Support throughout the tour is through a backup bus that will check to make sure everything is all right and sort out any problems.
 And of course you can always jump on board if you want a break!